The Effect of Zeolite on Heavy Metal Absorption

-The ion-exchange properties of zeolites allow them to trap undesirable metals and prevent them from entering ecosystems and the food chain (Mumpton, 1985).
-Studies report that pulverized zeolites, particularly clinoptilolite, reduce the transfer of heavy metals, such as copper, lead, and zinc from soils to plants (Mumpton, 1985).
+The ion-exchange properties of zeolites allow them to trap undesirable metals and prevent them from entering ecosystems and the food chain.
+Studies report that pulverized zeolites, particularly clinoptilolite, reduce the transfer of heavy metals, such as copper, lead, and zinc from soils to plants.

-Moreno et al. (2001) conducted a series of decontamination tests to study the impact of zeolite on the purification of acid mine waters.
+Moreno conducted a series of decontamination tests to study the impact of zeolite on the purification of acid mine waters.
 The results suggest that zeolitic materials can be successfully used for heavy metal uptake in the water purification process.
 Doses of 5-30 g of zeolite/L were applied according to heavy metal levels.
-Researchers also found that zeolite increases general pH, which causes metal- bearing solid phases to precipitate and enhances the efficiency of the decontamination process (Moreno et al., 2001).
+Researchers also found that zeolite increases general pH, which causes metal-bearing solid phases to precipitate and enhances the efficiency of the decontamination process.

-A study by Mamba et al. (2009) examined metal removal from contaminated water by applying a mix of HCl-activated clinoptilolite and bacteria.
+A study by Mamba examined metal removal from contaminated water by applying a mix of HCl-activated clinoptilolite and bacteria.
 The results indicated that clinoptilolite removed 98 percent of copper, iron, and cobalt.
 The researchers concluded that clinoptilolite successfully removes metal recovery from mining and mineral processing solutions.
-It is effective as a water decontaminate.
+It is effective for water decontamination.

 Treatment of metals-contaminated wastewaters by use of natural zeolites - Ouki, et al.